 Although there are no guarantees, you may be able to refinance your car loan with bad credit.
 Whether you want to refinance to lower your interest rate, reduce your loan payments or get a loan with better terms, some lenders focus on auto loan refinancing for people who have bad credit.

 Here are some steps to consider if you want to refinance.

 - Can you refinance a car loan with bad credit?

 - Check your credit reports and credit scores

-- Work with your lender
+- Reach out to your lender

 - Shop around to find the best option